ForgeFlow/ao-odoo/ao_purchase/README.rst

 * Add a menu entry 'Product Variant' to the 'Purchases' menu.
 * Adds a button to the purchase variants to purchases
+* Purchase form shows name of the warehouse partner, not warehouse name

 Credits
 =======